harquail/nook_foldlings_thesis/markdown_chapters/51_User_Study_Visual_Aids.md

 #Visual Aids User Study

-goal: test whether users understand the mapping of 2d fold patterns to 3d, and test the degree to which plane coloring, edge patterning, and a 3d preview help users understand how a popup card will fold.
+The goal of this study was to determine whether users understand the mapping of 2d fold patterns to 3d, and test the degree to which plane shading, edge patterning, and a 3d preview help users understand how a popup card will fold.

-Since.  >>TODO: cite other research on visual aids for folding slash other 2d to 3d vis
+>>TODO: cite other research on visual aids for folding slash other 2d to 3d vis

 ##Method

-Each subject received a set of five laser cut cards, and we recorded the time it takes them to successfully fold the card.
+We performed this study with 22 participants, who spent an average of 18 minutes with us.
+Each subject received a set of five laser cut cards, and we recorded the time for them to successfully fold the card.
+Although there was some variety in age and background, but the largest demographic was undergraduate Dartmouth students.
+10 of the participants were male, 12 female.

  For each card, each subject was randomly given one of of the following five aids: